-IELTS Cue Card Sample 10 - A historical place
+IELTS Cue Card Sample 10 - A historic place

 - Written by IELTS Mentor